WalterRempening/Master-Thesis/README.md

-# Web Based Activity Sculpture Configurator #
+# Web-Based Creator for Activity Sculptures #

-This is the repository for my master's thesis at the Munich University

 ![Configurator UI](configurator-ui.png)

 ## Abstract ##
 The recollection of personal activity data has been greatly facilitated by the increasing amount of applications and devices that encourage users to measure